albizures/vyke-results/README.md

 ```

 ### toUnwrapOr
-Awaits for the promise and unwraps it then returns the value or the default one
+Awaits for the promise, unwraps it, and then returns the value or the default one
 > [!TIP]
 > alias of `r.toUnwrapOr`
 ```ts